What Are Profit Interests?

 Grant/Purchase

-The grant/purchase phase is the initial stage in equity compensation where the terms of equity distribution are set, defining how employees acquire and the initial value of these equity instruments.
+The grant/purchase phase is the initial stage in equity compensation where the terms of equity distribution are set, defining how employees acquire these instruments and the initial equity value.

-- Profit Interest: Granted based on future growth potential, no immediate value.
+- Profits interest grant is based on future growth potential, no immediate value.

-- Stock Option: Granted with the right to purchase at a set price, potential future value based on stock performance.
+- Stock option is granted with the right to purchase at a set price, potential future value based on stock performance.

 Vesting